-As they prepare to participate in society as critical, productive adults, adolescents are faced with the challenge of understanding, analyzing, and synthesizing a barrage of information.
-For 21st-century literacy, adolescents must be able to read and write in different modes and disciplines and to engage with a variety of print and digital materials, both effectively and responsibly.
-Libraries play a key role in helping adolescents navigate these dynamic challenges, and ALA is at the forefront of that work.
+As they prepare to participate in society as critical, productive adults, teens are faced with the challenge of understanding, analyzing, and synthesizing a barrage of information.
+For 21st-century literacy, teens must be able to read and write in different modes and disciplines and to engage with a variety of print and digital materials, both effectively and responsibly.
+Libraries play a key role in helping teens navigate these dynamic challenges, and ALA is at the forefront of that work.

 - The Hub: Your Connection to Teen Collections– Content on this blog is created by YALSA members and teens.
 The mission of The Hub is to provide timely information about emerging and new practices for evaluating, selecting, and curating materials; raise awareness about appropriate YALSA tools to facilitate innovation in teen collections; and provide resources for members and the library community to support their efforts to continuously improve their teen collection and content curation.